 Each of the General Partners may, in its sole discretion, elect to reduce or waive the incentive allocations with respect to the capital account of any limited partner of the Onshore Fund or Offshore Master Fund I, respectively.
-For fiscal 2006, fiscal 2005 and fiscal 2004, the Onshore GP received an incentive allocation of

-NOTES TO SUPPLEMENTAL CONSOLIDATED FINANCIAL STATEMENTS December 31, 2006, 2005 and 2004

-\$68.9 million, \$21.8 million and \$4.4 million, respectively, and the Offshore GP received an incentive allocation of \$121.6 million, \$35.5 million and \$5.3 million, respectively.
-Such amounts are eliminated in the supplemental consolidated financial statements.
+For fiscal 2006, fiscal 2005 and fiscal 2004, the Onshore GP received an incentive allocation of \$68.9 million, \$21.8 million and \$4.4 million, respectively, and the Offshore GP received an incentive allocation of \$121.6 million, \$35.5 million and \$5.3 million, respectively.
+Such amounts are eliminated in the consolidated financial statements.

 As described in further detail in Note 2, "Summary of Significant Accounting Policies - Revenue Recognition," pursuant to the Management Agreements, Icahn Management (and subsequent to the acquisition of the Partnership Interests on August 8, 2007, New Icahn Management) typically is entitled to receive certain quarterly management fees.
 From August 8, 2007 through September 30, 2007, New Icahn Management earned \$21.4 million in such management fees.
-Such amounts received from the Onshore Fund and the consolidated Offshore Fund are eliminated in our supplemental consolidated financial statements.
+Such amounts received from the Onshore Fund and the consolidated Offshore Fund are eliminated in our consolidated financial statements.
 The management fees earned for fiscal 2006, fiscal 2005 and fiscal 2004 were \$82.4 million, \$44.2 million and \$3.2 million, respectively.
 Such amounts are eliminated in our consolidated financial statements.